 All Victorians have the right to experience optimal health and wellbeing.
 Victoria's health system is for everyone in our community.

-The Department of Health & Human Services works to reduce health inequality though programs and initiatives that promote access to high-quality health care for all Victorians.
+The department works to reduce health inequality though programs and initiatives that promote access to high-quality health care for all Victorians.

 The Community Health Program prioritises access for population groups that: